RehanSaeed/rehansaeed.github.io/content/posts/2018/is-asp-net-core-now-a-mature-platform/index.md

 ## Caching Could be Better

 The response caching still only supports in-memory caching.
-If you want to cache to Redis using the IDistributedCache, [bad luck](https://github.com/aspnet/AspNetCore/issues/2603).
+If you want to cache to Redis using the `IDistributedCache`, [bad luck](https://github.com/aspnet/AspNetCore/issues/2603).
 Even if you go with it and use the in-memory cache, if you're using cookies or the Authorization HTTP header, you've only got more [bad luck](https://github.com/aspnet/AspNetCore/issues/2606) as response caching turns itself off in those cases.
 Caching is an intrinsic part of the web, we need to do a better job of making it easier to work with.

 ## Everyone is Partying with Lets Encrypt